GrishaAngelovGH/LeetCode-100-algorithms-challenge/README.md

 ## 95. Sum of Even Numbers After Queries
 ## 96. Statistics from a Large Sample
 ## 97. All Elements in Two Binary Search Trees
+## 98. Find the Longest Substring Containing Vowels in Even Counts